-Q: Do employers have to notify the state that they have hired out-of-state providers?
 A: Yes.
-Employers must use this form to notify the Department of Safety and Professional Services (DSPS) that they have hired an out-of-state worker under the provisions of the order within ten days (this is a change in EO 20), and all providers must apply for a temporary or permanent Wisconsin license within thirty days (this is a change in EO 20) of beginning work in Wisconsin.
+Most providers who have a current unrestricted (unencumbered) license in another state may practice in Wisconsin under EO 16.
+However, employers must notify the Department of Safety and Professional Services (DSPS) that they have hired an out-of-state worker under the provisions of the order within five days, and all providers must apply for a temporary or permanent Wisconsin license within ten days of beginning work in Wisconsin.
 See page 2 of EO 16 for other conditions.